 At the international level, NATA is a signatory body for testing, calibration, reference

 material producer and inspection accreditation through APAC

 To avoid costly re-testing, and technical and international recognition barriers, Mutual Recognition Arrangements (MRA) and Multilateral Recognition Arrangements (MLA) are established between 113 Regional Accreditation Authorities in 65 countries.
 Mutual recognition is decided following evaluation including standard harmonisation and peer review according to strict requirements agreed at international level.
-Conformity assessment bodies with accreditation from a Regional Accreditation Authority of the international accreditation cooperation are mutually recognised by all other international signatory member states to that cooperation through the relevant MRA and MLA.
+Conformity assessment bodies and accredited testing laboratories with accreditation from a Regional Accreditation Authority of the international accreditation cooperation are mutually recognised by all other international signatory member states to that cooperation through the relevant MRA and MLA.